 All in all, what you have here is an excellent rifle.
 It is somewhat basic but immensely reliable.
 If there are any cons that you need to concern yourself with, it is that the over-mold has a tendency of accumulating dust over time.

 The barrel is also categorized as free-floating.
 This means that you might encounter issues relating to the point of impact.
 If the barrel touches the stock, the point of impact can be affected by a certain degree.
 And as for the trigger, you need to break it in before achieving the most comfortable setting.

-Springfield Armory M1A-A1 Scout Squad Semi-automatic Rifle Review
+Springfield Armory M1A-A1 Scout Squad – Best .308 Semi-Automatic Rifle

 Similar to the style of weaponry used in the military, what you have here is a squad-style firearm.
 It is ideal for target shooting because of its power, which easily overcomes those of its predecessors.
 It is a tad bit heavier at a little less than 9 pounds but is still an excellent rifle to consider especially if you are a mid-experienced shooter.

 The barrel is crafted out of carbon steel and measured at 18 inches and comes complete with six distinct grooves in the chamber.
 There is a muzzle that has specifically been developed for this firearm and you can use it to balance the recoil energy.